Close Banner

 Best Restaurants at Disney World - Check-in signage

-Frog Family Tip: Set a reminder on your phone and mark this date on your calendar so you won’t froget!
+Set a reminder on your phone and mark this date on your calendar so you won’t froget!

 Reservations open at 6 a.m.
 EST, and some of the more popular dining locations, such as Space 220 Restaurant, can go very quickly.
-If the restaurant you want isn’t available, don’t fret.
+If the restaurant you want isn’t available, don’t worry.
 Keep checking back.
 People change their plans all the time, and openings do become available.
 You can also try to get on a restaurant’s Walk-up List.
 You can do this on the morning of your visit.
 Head straight to the restaurant and ask if they have any Walk-up availability.
 The earlier you do this, the better your chances.

 Related: The Ins and Outs of Disney World’s Advance Dining Reservation System

-Hoppy eating!
+Hoppy planning!

 Keep hopping, Mommy Frog!